-Vertical Sync settings specify how vertical synchronization is handled in OpenGL.
+Click to specify how vertical sync is handled in OpenGL.

-- Off keeps vertical synchronization disabled unless an application specifically requests that it be enabled. - On keeps vertical synchronization enabled unless an application specifically requests that it be disabled.
+- Always off always disables vertical sync in OpenGL applications. - Off by default keeps vertical sync disabled unless an application specifically requests that it be enabled. - On by default keeps vertical sync enabled unless an application specifically requests that it be disabled.